 Wondering how to fix your sleep schedule?

 You’ve come to the right place, and let’s be clear: you’re not alone.
 According to one study, 25 percent of people who are healthy sleepers have problems with insomnia at some point.
 The good news?
-Out of all those people who developed insomnia, 75 percent were able to recover.
+Out of all those people who developed insomnia, 75 percent were able to recover and eventually, sleep normally.
 They were able to figure out their sleep schedule.
 That’s what we’re here to help you do.

-To have any sort of discussion about sleep schedules, we have to first talk about that musical and arcane-sounding term you might remember from high school biology: ”circadian rhythm”.
+To have any sort of discussion about sleep schedules and cycles, we have to first talk about that musical and arcane-sounding term you might remember from high school biology: ”circadian rhythm”.

 The Definition of Circadian Rhythm